Creating Secure Sessions

 If no port number is specified, the default port of 55443 is used.

-For information on configuring hosts, refer to Host.
+For information on configuring hosts, see Host.

 SSL Excluded Protocols